icon

 Conclusion

 That’s it!
-You’ve successfully added Google Analytics to your Next.js project using the official @next/third-parties library.
-This method is simple, efficient, and ensures your website traffic is tracked without any unnecessary complexity.
+You’ve successfully added Google Analytics to your Next.js website using the official @next/third-parties library.
+It’s a simple and reliable method to track your website traffic without extra complexity.